https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Ibrahim El Salahi

-The third of this trio of African modernists, he was born in Omdurman, Sudan in 1930.
+The third of this trio of African modernists, this artist was born in Omdurman, Sudan in 1930.

 El Salahi has lived a lot of his life in and out of Sudan due to a desire to further his education, political pressures in the midterm of his years that forced him into self-imposed exile and cultural diplomatic duties later on that saw him live part time in Oxford.
 This has allowed his work and his voice to be seen and heard in many institutions and galleries around the world.